moonthewolf/WebsiteRefactoring/README.md

-This is the front facing HTML files for the current website of IMM Investments.
+This is the readme file for the front facing HTML files for the current website of IMM Investments.